-Mr. Edzard Timmer was an early Lectron System contributor and was the first Lectron System designer to develop a model meant to demonstrate biological behaviors.
-This model was developed for Braun as a new model to their lineup.
-The Kybernetik 1 learning module was actually incorporated into another existing model but it had its own instruction manual which was added to the 2 M. This was the first and last time that Braun added a new subject matter to an existing model.
+Mr. Edzard Timmer was a leading educator and an early Lectron System contributor and was the first Lectron System designer to develop a model meant to demonstrate biological behaviors.
+This model was developed for Braun not only as a new standalone model to their lineup.
+The Kybernetik 1 learning module was also incorporated into another existing model, the Ausbausystem 2 M, but it had its own instruction manual which was added to the 2 M. This was the first and last time that Braun added a new subject matter to an existing model.
 Braun could have just as easily made the Kybernetik 1 topic into its own ausbausytem model.

-Mr. Timmer was born in 1928.
+Mr. Timmer was born in 1928-OCT-29.
 He married and had three daughters (Eva, Ilse and Susanne) and one son (Jan) (who works for Siemens).
 He spent his professional life as a physics teacher in Osnabrück and later in Tarmstedt at the Kooperative GesamtSchule until retiring in 1993.

 Identifying Mr. Timmer as the designer of the Kybernetik models took some doing.
 His name was not listed in the Braun Kybernetik 1 instruction manual.
 I was finally able to identify and subsequently locate Mr. Timmer by finding his name and address on a document which had been sent to Mr. Manfred Walter back in 1975.
 This document and others relating to Mr. Timmer and his Lectron System models were found during one of my LectronRWO visits.
 The document contained corrections to the Cybernetic 1 model.

 Fortunately, Mr. Timmer remained at the address of listed in the letter through the years and I was able to retrieve his phone number from an Internet search.
-My research colleague, Günther Stabe, called him and set up an appointment to visit at his home on 2015-JUL-28.
+My research colleague, Günther Stabe, called and set up an appointment with his wife to visit at his home on 2015-JUL-28.